mak-it/guides/RUBY-STYLE.md

 * Code in a functional way, avoid mutation when it makes sense.

-* Do not mutate arguments unless that is the purpose of the method.
+* Do not mutate arguments unless that is the purpose of the method (use `!` suffix for those methods).

 * Do not mess around in core classes when writing libraries.